MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-entities.md

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-entities-data.png "Data manager entities")

-- When you open the Entities page, the **Data** tab is selected by default.
+- When you open the Entities page, the **Data** tab is selected by default (shown in red above).
 The **Data table** provides details around each of this entity's records including the record's value, when it was created, and when was it was last refreshed.

-- When you select the **Fields** tab, the **Fields table** opens.
+- When you select the **Fields** tab (shown in blue below), the **Fields table** opens.
 This table shows the details of each of this entity's fields, including the field's name, data type, and type.
 For the data shown below no types were identified but for other datasets, types may be identified. **Types** stand here for CDM-associated types and hence can differ from those records' **data types** which are not CDM-related.

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-entities-fields.png "Data manager fields")

 Both the Fields table and the Data table show only a sample of your entity's data.
-In order to view the full data set, go to the **Get Data** page, select the entity, select **Edit**, and then view this entity's data within the power query editor as explained in the "Get Data" section.
+In order to view the full data set, go to the **Data Sources** screen, select your entity of interest, select **Edit**, and then view this entity's data within the power query editor as explained in the "Data Sources" section.

+## Next Step
+Please continue to the **Confugure Data** section where you will learn how to complete the mandatory data configuration phases (those are **Map**, **Match** and **Merge**)